msport469/fluximplied/README.md

 # The solution
 Here, we present the function fluximplied (as well as the functions it depends on).
 Fluximplied needs a gene list, the species that your genes are from (it currently accepts only mouse and human), as well as how those genes are encoded (as official gene symbols or official ENTREZIDs).
 We have created a publicly accessible database of rate limiting steps and the gene that encodes them.
 The function compares your supplied gene list with this database and looks for overlaps, and then returns those overlaps to help you generate hypotheses and followup analyses with flux balance analysis or other functional assays.
 # How to use/install
-simply use this function in your R script (ensure you have an internet connection:
+simply use this function in your R script (ensure you have an internet connection):

 `source('https://raw.githubusercontent.com/msport469/fluximplied/master/fluximplied.R`

 Or navigate to the `fluximplied.R` function here on github, and download it/copy and paste it.
 We offer all this code for free and in open source, and only ask you cite us in return so other people can learn about this and help contribute.

 # Some notes